HorizenLabs/zkverify-docs/docs/tutorials/05-how_to_run_a_node/01-getting_started.md

 There are two options to set up your node.
 You can:

 - **Use Docker (recommended):** which provides a convenient and consistent environment for running your node.
 In addition:
-  - It simplifies deployment and ensures compatibility across different platforms,
+  - It simplifies deployment and ensures compatibility across different platforms.
   - It is highly recommended for ease of use and maintenance.
 - **Use binaries built from source:** which allows for more control over the installation process.
 You can build the binaries directly from the source code, available at [zkVerify](https://github.com/HorizenLabs/zkVerify).
 In addition:
   - It requires manual compilation and configuration.